clucia/ssdb/README.md

 # Status
 This is used in one production system but should be considered alpha quality.
 Issues and contributions are welcome.

+Also, this library handles mainly strings, and doesn't handle formulas (except by value).

 # Overview
 SSDB treats Google Sheets as a database, providing structured access to spreadsheet data through familiar database-like operations.
 It supports reading, writing, updating, and querying data with automatic handling of Google Sheets API interactions.